AliJabbarzadeh/Java3/ReadMe.md

 + Your application is required to manage user data(CRUD).

        https://www.codecademy.com/articles/what-is-crud

-+ UI&UX will be considered as a part of grade.
 + Data validation(Non-null check, basic data type check)
 + Design different roles of users in this application:(System administrator, patient, hospital administrator, community administrator, etc)
 + Draw a class diagram and sequence diagram and write the description of your project.